ufs-community/ufs-mrweather-app/docs/UsersGuide/source/faq.rst

 Some variables are tied to xml in the case and can only be changed via the ``xmlchange`` command.
 Attempting to change them by editing the file ``user_nl_ufsatm`` may generate an error.
-The list of parameters that needs to be changed via xmlchange are defined in namelist_definition_ufsatm.xml
+The parameters that need to be changed via xmlchange are defined in namelist_definition_ufsatm.xml

 .. code-block:: console